shopsys/monorepo-tools/project-base/docs/contributing/coding-standards.md

 php phing standards-fix
 ```

+## Standards that are not checked automatically
-Besides these rules, we have few rules for which there are no automatic checks (yet):
+Besides the rules that are checked by automatic tools, we have few rules for which there are no automatic checks yet:

 - CSS classes are named-with-dash.
 CSS classes for JavaScript purposes are prefixed with "js-" prefix
     ```
     <div class="js-bestselling-products list-products-line">